wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-ivr-with-ruby-on-rails-dr.md

 ---
 title: How to Build a Simple IVR with Ruby on Rails
-description: Build an Interactive Voice Response (IVR) Ruby on Rails application powered by the Nexmo Voice API with this step-by-step walkthrough.
+description: Build an Interactive Voice Response (IVR) Ruby on Rails application powered by the Vonage Voice API with this step-by-step walkthrough.
 thumbnail: /content/blog/build-an-ivr-with-ruby-on-rails-dr/ivr-ruby.png
 author: ben-greenberg
 published: true